-Ne-Tu is a TEL-enabled platform that offers an intuitive dashboard for the real-time monitoring and visualization of environmental data.
+Ne-Tu is a TEL-enabled platform and service that offers an intuitive dashboard for the real-time monitoring and visualization of environmental data.
 Health, water, land, traditional plants, and wildlife are vital to a community's way of life and are considered fundamental rights.
 However, the history of colonization, ongoing development, climate change, and forced relocation have adversely affected the environment and the community's ability to utilize and depend on these resources.
 To assess these impacts, Ne-Tu environmental software enables the establishment of community-led indicators that evaluate the quantity and quality of resources, thereby supporting environmental and human health and well-being, and facilitating integration with Environmental Assessments (EAs).
-It is designed with a user-centric focus, offering multilingual support and visualization formats that are culturally relevant and integrate indigenous metrics.
+It is designed with a user-centric focus, offering multilingual support and visualization formats that are culturally relevant and integrate indigenous metrics based on our client, enterprise/organization or oil and gas industry.
 This ensures that data is presented in ways that are accessible and meaningful to community members.
 In addition to its interface, Ne-Tu incorporates indigenous testing methodologies by integrating the "Tea Test" (Drinkability)-a culturally adapted evaluation method that quantifies environmental, human health, and cultural well-being components.
 This integration guarantees that indigenous perspectives are accurately represented in the final EA reports.
-Furthermore, Ne-Tu standardizes data collection methods and automates the generation of EA reports, thereby reducing human error and increasing overall transparency.
+Furthermore, Ne-Tu standardizes data collection and automates the generation of EA reports, thereby reducing human error and increasing overall transparency.
 Through these capabilities, indigenous communities are empowered to manage their environmental data autonomously, reinforcing data sovereignty and ensuring that traditional knowledge is fully incorporated into formal EAs.

-PoMELO: Real-Time Methane Monitoring
+Real-Time Methane Monitoring Service

-PoMELO is a mobile sensor system engineered specifically for the rapid detection of methane leaks.
+BRITE-STAR Powered by PoMELO[TM] (PoMELO[TM] is a Trademark of UTI Limited Partnership and used under license) service is a mobile sensor system engineered specifically for the rapid detection of methane leaks.
 The system is versatile in deployment, capable of being mounted on vehicles, which allows for flexible and efficient monitoring in various environments.
-PoMELO sensor are designed for high sensitivity, detecting methane concentrations with exceptional precision and delivering near real-time data that can be integrated directly into Aurora Al's analytics engine.
-This integration enables predictive models to dynamically adjust based on current methane emission levels.
-Moreover, the mobile nature of PoMELO makes it an economically viable solution for continuous monitoring, particularly in remote or industrially active regions.
-The rapid monitoring capabilities provided by

-PoMELO are critical for early intervention, ensuring that any deviations in expected methane levels are promptly identified and mitigated, thereby preventing long-term environmental damage.
+The sensors are designed for high sensitivity, detecting methane concentrations with MDL 0.0057kg/hr at 90% PoD and delivering near real-time data that can be integrated directly into Aurora's analytics engine for additional services.
+This integration enables predictive models to dynamically adjust based on current GHG emission levels.
+Moreover, the mobile nature of the unit makes it an economically viable solution for periodic monitoring, particularly in remote or industrially active regions.
+The rapid monitoring/service capabilities are critical for early intervention, ensuring that any deviations in expected methane levels are promptly identified and mitigated, thereby preventing long-term environmental damage.